Ralo93/ts_glucose/README.md

 - **Strength of Trend: 0.17726872829185392** (p10)
 - **Strength of Seasonality: 0.566842163653416** (p10)

 This shows (as expected) there is no trend in the data, and a medium to strong seasonality.
+For the STL forecast, I tried different seasonal_windows, here the window is 5.

 Decomposed it looks like this: